christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ### White space

--   Use 4 spaces rather than tab characters.

-    > If you're using the HISE code editor then this is the default behaviour when you hit the tab key.

 -   Remove trailing white space from the ends of lines.

 -   Never put a space before a comma.